-You'll barely take note of the humidity while enjoying the persistent sea breeze on beaches, but you'll certainly notice the instant that you leave the sand.
-A walk to the road or inland away from the coast is a good reminder that you're in a very tropical country with plenty of steamy jungle nearby!
+You'll barely take note of the humidity while enjoying the persistent sea breeze on beaches, but you'll undoubtedly notice the instant that you leave the sand.
+A walk to the road or inland away from the coast is a good reminder that you're in a very tropical country with plenty of steamy jungle areas nearby.

 Understanding Sri Lanka's Monsoons

-The southwest monsoon hammers the popular beach destinations along the southwestern side of the island throughout the months of May to September.
+The southwest monsoon hammers the popular beach destinations along the southwestern side of the island throughout May to September.
 Meanwhile, the northern and eastern sides of the island are relatively dry.

 If you time your trip correctly, you'll have the option to see both blue whales and sperm whales on whale-watching excursions.
 The whales migrate, so catching them at specific points around Sri Lanka takes some timing.